conanite/nydp/README.md

 #### 1. Macro-expansion runs in lisp

-After parsing its input, NYDP passes the result as an argument to the `pre-compile` function.
+After parsing its input, `'nydp` passes the result as an argument to the `pre-compile` function.
 This is where things get a little bit circular: initially, `pre-compile` is a builtin function that just returns its argument. `pre-compile` bootstraps itself into existence in [boot.nydp](lib/lisp/boot.nydp).

 You can override `pre-compile` to transform the expression in any way you wish.
 By default, the `boot.nydp` implementation of `pre-compile` performs macro-expansion.